 $ python stream/mic.py -s silvius-server.voxhub.io | python grammar/main.py

-This project is built on the Kaldi speech recognition toolkit, which does all the hard work.
+Silvius is built on the Kaldi speech recognition toolkit, which does all the hard work.
 We used Voxforge and Tedlium speech models.
 The client/server code is based on Tanel Alumäe's gstreamer server (see a demo!).
-This project would not have been possible without the guidance of Professor Homayoon Beigi.
+This project would not have been possible without the guidance of Professor Homayoon Beigi, and the contributions of several collaborators.

-Silvius is designed to mimic a similar voice coding system called Aenea, which is built on the commercial Dragon NaturallySpeaking.
+Silvius is inspired by a similar voice coding system called Aenea, which is built on the commercial Dragon NaturallySpeaking.
 In Virgil's epic, Silvius is the son of Aeneas.
 Aenea currently has superior performance; to learn more, see Travis Rudd's PyCon presentation and join the excellent Dragonfly mailing list.